Jayaharinipalanisamy/Supermarket-Java-System/README.md

-# Supermarket-Java-System
+# 🛒 Supermarket Management System (Java Swing)

+## 📌 Description
-The Supermarket Management System is a desktop-based application developed using Java Swing to simulate a real-time supermarket billing environment.
-The system is designed to manage product selection, billing operations, and customer transactions efficiently.
+The Supermarket Management System is a desktop-based application developed using Java Swing.
+It simulates a real-time supermarket billing system where users can search products, add items to a cart, calculate totals, and generate bills efficiently.

+## 🚀 Features
+- 🔍 Product Search
+- 🛒 Add to Cart
+- 🔢 Quantity & Subtotal
+- 💰 Total Calculation
+- 🧾 Invoice Generation
+- ❌ Remove Items
+- ⌨️ Shortcut Key (F2 Checkout)

+## 🧑‍💻 Technologies Used
+- Java
+- Swing (GUI)
+- AWT

+## ▶️ How to Run
+javac *.java
+java Main